 The combination of features in the latest floor cleaning technology provides dramatically faster cleaning with less strain, stress, and effort than the traditional floor mopping systems currently available.
-Water quality, the type of mop, and how your cleaner is using the equipment are important factors to consider to get the job done well and efficiently.
+The type of mop and how your cleaner is using the equipment are important factors to consider getting the job done well and efficiently.

 What Floor Cleaning Professionals Recommend